Along with fats and carbohydrates, protein is an essential building block and macro-nutrient for living a long and healthy life!

 It differs between products and your individual needs, but an average serving size of organic hemp protein is about 25 - 30g per day (~2.5 tbsp).

-The brilliant Madeleine Shaw from Wild Dish has an epic recipe in the video below for a delicious and nutritious hemp protein smoothie!
+The brilliant crew from Wild Dish have an epic recipe in the video below for a delicious and nutritious hemp protein smoothie!

 Is Hemp Protein Better Than Whey Protein?